ukiw200/challenges-23-24/git-challenges/00-introduction/00-introduction.md

 Git does this by using _repositories_ and _commits_:
 - A repository is a directory in which git is active and is tracking all files
-- A commit is a sort of a save of certain files in the repository
+- A commit is a sort of save of certain files in the repository
     - How do all files added to the commit look at the moment?
     - What are the changes since the last commit?

+On first glance, this might look a bit like Google Drive or Dropbox.
+But git is far more powerful than those tools and gives users far more control.

 You can use git for all kinds of text-based files but we will mainly use it in the context of programming.
 When we work on a programming project we will always do so in a git repository and use git to track and share all files.